epics-base/normativeTypesCPP/documentation/ntCPP.rst

 Features common to all Normative Type Builder classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For a NormativeType NTType the builder class definition is equivalent to
+For a Normative Type NTType the builder class definition is equivalent to
 one of the form:

 ::